Migrate your MySQL database to Azure Database for MySQL - Flexible Server using dump and restore

 INSERT INTO innodb_table SELECT * FROM myisam_table ORDER BY primary_key_columns

 - To avoid any compatibility issues, ensure the same version of MySQL is used on the source and destination systems when dumping databases.
-For example, if your existing MySQL server is version 5.7, then you should migrate to Azure Database for MySQL configured to run version 5.7.
+For example, if your existing MySQL server is version 5.7, then you should migrate to an Azure Database for MySQL flexible server instance configured to run version 5.7.
 The

-mysql_upgradecommand does not function in an Azure Database for MySQL server, and is not supported.
+mysql_upgradecommand does not function in an Azure Database for MySQL flexible server instance, and is not supported.

 - If you need to upgrade across MySQL versions, first dump or export your lower version database into a higher version of MySQL in your own environment.
 Then run

-mysql_upgrade, before attempting migration into an Azure Database for MySQL.
+mysql_upgradebefore attempting migration into an Azure Database for MySQL flexible server instance.

 To optimize performance, take notice of these considerations when dumping large databases: